oVirt/ovirt-site/source/develop/release-management/features/ux/uiplugins43.html.md

     string searchString

-Applies the given search string.
-The `searchString` is the text to apply into WebAdmin's search panel.
+Applies the given search string to the currently active main view place.
+The `searchString` is the text to apply into the currently active place search panel.

-    api.setSearchString('Hosts: name = abc');
+    api.setSearchString('name = abc');

 #### ssoToken

 Returns an SSO token which can be used to authenticate the current user against the engine.
 This is useful to obtain an authenticated HTTP session for the REST api for instance.